ganbarodigital/ts-lib-media-types/README.md

 }
 ```

 `MediaTypeParts` is a _value type_.
 It contains the parsed contents of a MediaType.

-The majority of the attribute names come from [RFC 2045][RFC 2045].
-We've also added the `.sansParameters` attribute, to make it easier to compare two MediaTypes to each other.
+The attribute names come from [RFC 2045][RFC 2045].

 There are two ways to get a `MediaTypesParts` value: